 Introduction

-This guide sets out a practical, structured approach to regulatory change management designed specifically for mid-market firms.
-It does not require a large team or a dedicated platform — though the right tools can dramatically reduce the effort involved.
-What it does require is a defined process, clear ownership, and the discipline to follow it consistently.
+This guide sets out a structured approach to regulatory change management for mid-market firms.
+You do not need a large team or a dedicated platform.
+You need a defined process, clear ownership, and the discipline to follow it.

 Defining Regulatory Change

-Before you can manage regulatory change, you need to define what counts.
-Not every publication from a regulator requires the same level of response.
-A structured change management process begins with a clear taxonomy of change types and a threshold for what constitutes a “material” change that triggers the formal process.
+Not every publication from a regulator requires the same response.
+Start with a clear taxonomy of change types and a threshold for what constitutes a “material” change that triggers the formal process.

 Types of regulatory change

-- Amendments to existing legislation — An existing law is revised.
-Amendments may add new requirements, remove or relax existing ones, change thresholds or definitions, or alter the scope of application.
-The challenge with amendments is identifying precisely which existing obligations, controls, and policies are affected and what needs to change.
+• Amendments to existing legislation.
+May add requirements, remove existing ones, change thresholds or definitions, or alter scope of application.
+The challenge: identifying which existing obligations, controls, and policies are affected.

-- Thematic review findings and industry letters — Regulators publish the results of cross-industry reviews, identifying good practices and common failings.
-These publications effectively raise the bar for all firms in the sector, even if the firm was not directly examined.
-Ignoring thematic findings is a common source of inspection risk.
+• Thematic review findings and industry letters.
+Cross-industry reviews identifying good practices and common failings.
+These raise the bar for all firms in the sector, even if you were not examined.

 What counts as “material”?